Cart

 Market shares of the main players in the second-hand market (by number of transactions, 2026):

-- Vinted: 54%
+1. Vinted: 54%

-- OLX: 24%
+2. OLX: 24%

-- Allegro (used category): 13%
+3. Allegro (used category): 13%

-- Specialist and niche stores: 6%
+4. Specialist and niche stores: 6%

-- Facebook Marketplace: 3%
+5. Facebook Marketplace: 3%

 Specialist circular fashion stores, such as FajneCiuchy24.pl, represent a growing market segment (6% share).
 Thanks to product curation, quality guarantees, and specialization in specific categories (shoes, bags, sportswear), they offer a shopping experience closer to traditional e-commerce but with the values of circular fashion.
-Customers appreciate quality assurance, detailed product descriptions, and professional service in second hand online stores.
+Customers appreciate quality assurance, detailed product descriptions, and professional service in online second-hand stores.

-The number of stationary used clothing stores has been declining for several years.
-In 2026, about 13.5 thousand stores operate in Poland (compared to 14 thousand in 2024 and over 15 thousand in 2020).
-This is a decrease of about 1-2% annually.
+The number of brick-and-mortar stores with used clothing has been stable for several years.
+In 2026, about 13,500 stores operate in Poland (compared to 14,000 in 2024 and over 15,000 in 2020).
+This is a decline of about 1-2% annually.

 However, this does not mean the end of the offline channel – on the contrary, it is undergoing professionalization and segmentation: